wilsonzlin/edgesearch/README.md

 Edgesearch will build a reverse index by mapping each term to a compressed bit set (using Roaring Bitmaps) of document IDs representing documents containing the term.

-Each Cloudflare Workers KV key only able to store a maximum of 10 MiB of data.
+Each Cloudflare Workers KV entry can hold a value up to 10 MiB in size, and charges per read/write of an entry.

-For the top few terms by frequency, their bit sets are packed into the minimum amount of keys able to store them.
-Their key and byte offset within the key's value are recorded and stored in JS code as a map.
+For the top few terms by frequency, their bit sets are packed into the minimum amount of entries able to store them.
+Their key and byte offset within the entry's value are recorded and stored in the worker's JS code as a map.

-For the remaining terms as well as documents, they are sorted and then packed into keys as well.
-However, instead of storing each term's/document's key and offset, only the first term/document in a key is stored in JS alongside the position of the middle term/document in the key.
+The remaining terms and all documents are sorted and also packed into entries.
+However, instead of storing each term's/document's key and offset, only the first term/document in an entry is stored in the JS code alongside the position of the middle term/document in the key.

 When searching for the corresponding bit set for a term, if the term is in the popular terms map, the bit set is simply retrieved directly from Cloudflare Workers KV.
-If it's not, a binary search is done to find the key containing the term's bit set, and then a binary search is done in the key's value to find the bit set.
+If it's not, a binary search is done to find the entry containing the term's bit set, and then a binary search is done in the entry's value to find the bit set.
 Retrieving the contents of a document uses the same binary search approach.

 Packing multiple bit sets/documents reduces costs and deploy times, especially for large datasets.
 It also improves caching.
-For example, the [English Wikipedia demo](./demo/wiki/) has 13.4 million documents and 2.3 million terms, which when packed results in only 66 keys.
+For example, the [English Wikipedia demo](./demo/wiki/) has 13.4 million documents and 2.3 million terms, which when packed results in only 66 entries.

 ### Searching